jasvant0020/Project-Argus_2.0/README.md

 pip install -r requirements.txt
 ```
 ## 🔧 Environment Setup (Summary)

-Project Argus uses the `face_recognition` library.
-Make sure to:
+Project Argus relies on the `face_recognition` library, which has some setup requirements on Windows (especially for dlib).

+To avoid common installation issues, follow this guide before running the project:

 - Use Python 3.6–3.10
 - Set up a virtual environment